abshar02/story-final/README.md

 # story-final

-This is Sample Kotlin Project which Create a list page to show items in cardview.
+This is sample Android Kotlin Project which Create a list page to show items in cardview.

 1) The purpose and components of RecyclerView

 2) How to change the layout of RecyclerView